johnfmorton/progressive-share-button/README.md

 <progressive-share-button url="https://example.com" />
 ```

 This will render one of the following, depending on the device and browser.

-This example shows the Windows sharing icon, the Android sharing icon, and the iOS sharing icon.
+This example image below shows the Windows sharing icon, the Android sharing icon, and the iOS/Mac sharing icon.

 ![Basic Example](./img/button-examples.png)